Evaluator Guide · Phase-Aware Reading Order

 On why deeper review matters

-Because the public layer is already strong enough to justify it.
+Because the public layer is strong enough to justify deeper review.
 This is not a plea for belief.
 It is an argument that the visible evidence, visible depth, and visible compression are already enough to earn non-casual evaluation.
 The newer evaluator pages exist precisely to reduce the risk of shallow or outdated judgment.

-Judge the work the way you would judge a rare technical stack under constraint: by substance, proof, rarity, and reconstruction difficulty.
+Judge the work the way you would judge a rare technical stack under constraint: by substance, evidence, rarity, phase boundary, and reconstruction difficulty.
 Not by whether the public shell looks like it had five extra people polishing it.

 The public layer is enough to begin.